jaredkrinke/log/content/posts/programming-languages/100-languages-10.md

 ## Haxe
 * I like the idea of a portable language
 * But I didn't like the Java-like levels of ceremonial keywords/classes
-* Having said that, I prefer Haxe's familiar syntax and conveniences over something more minimal, like [wax](100-languages-9.md#wax)
+* Having said that, I prefer Haxe's familiar syntax and conveniences over something more minimal

 ## K
 * [oK](https://github.com/JohnEarnest/ok) is literally the only version of K I could even find